Nikil22/website_project/README.md

 # website_project
 Made as a project for webtech course.
-Download the 'Files' folder and open index.html
+Download the 'Files' folder and open index.html to see the webpage.